Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559: The Light Curve

-{\it March 2018:} In 2018, AT~2016blu experienced its \nth{8} recorded outburst, when it reached an apparent magnitude of 17.6 (Fig.~\ref{fig:RecentZoomed5}).
+{\it April 2018:} In 2018, AT~2016blu experienced its \nth{7} recorded outburst, when it reached an apparent magnitude of 17.5 (Fig.~\ref{fig:RecentZoomed5}).
+The observed peak of the outburst corresponds more closely to a shorter period of 38.5~d (brown dotted line) than to a longer period of $\sim 113$~d (red dashed line).
 Perhaps the main peak is missed in this case.

-{\it July 2018:} AT~2016blu experienced its \nth{9} outburst in July 2018, when it brightened by $1.7$ mag, and it reached an apparent magnitude of 17.2; see Fig.~\ref{fig:RecentZoomed6}.
+{\it July 2018:} AT~2016blu experienced its \nth{8} outburst in July 2018, when it brightened by 1.7~mag, and it reached an apparent magnitude of 17.2; see Fig.~\ref{fig:RecentZoomed6}.

-{\it October 2018:} In December, AT~2016blu brightened again and reached $m_R= 17.5$ mag.
-The main peak might have been missed because AT~2016blu was not observable prior to this time (Fig.~\ref{fig:RecentZoomed7}).
+{\it December 2018:} In December, AT~2016blu brightened again and reached $m_R= 17.6$~mag.
+The main peak might have been missed because AT~2016blu was difficult to observe prior to this time (Fig.~\ref{fig:RecentZoomed7}).

 {\it March 2019:} In 2019, AT~2016blu experienced multiple fluctuations in its apparent magnitude.
-The March 2019 event shows spikes with similar magnitudes instead of a big spike in its brightness.
-As illustrated in Fig.~\ref{fig:RecentZoomed8}, the \nth{11} outburst appears quite different from previous events.
+The March 2019 event shows spikes with similar magnitudes instead of a big spike in its brightness, as illustrated in Fig.~\ref{fig:RecentZoomed8}.

 {\it June 2019:} Fig.~\ref{fig:RecentZoomed9} shows that in 2019, AT~2016blu experienced a sharp brightening by $\sim 2.5$ mag, followed by a secondary peak similar to its previous events.
-Fig.~\ref{fig:spectrum} displays the MMT Blue Channel spectrum of AT~2016blu obtained on 2019 June 5, coincident in time with AT~2016blu’s 12th outburst.
+The first peak is more consistent with the shorter period, and the second peak is more consistent with the longer period.
+This suggests that the second dominant peak in the periodogram may be attributed to multiple luminosity spikes occurring in each event.
+Fig.~\ref{fig:spectrum} displays the MMT Blue Channel spectrum of AT~2016blu (1200 lines~mm$^{-1}$ grating) obtained on 2019 June 4, coincident in time with AT~2016blu’s \nth{11} outburst.

-{\it January 2020:} AT~2016blu experienced its \nth{13} outburst in early 2020 (see Fig.~\ref{fig:RecentZoomed10}).
+{\it January 2020:} AT~2016blu experienced its \nth{12} outburst in early 2020 (see Fig.~\ref{fig:RecentZoomed10}).
 The January 2020 event has multiple brightness peaks with approximately similar magnitudes.
-The middle peak was slightly brighter, $m_R = 17.0$ mag.
+The middle peak was slightly brighter, $m_R = 17.0$~mag.

 {\it May 2020:} In May 2020, AT~2016blu reached an apparent magnitude of 17.0, see Fig.~\ref{fig:RecentZoomed11}.
-The dip in the middle of the two main peaks is reminiscent of the dips seen during some eruptions in SN~2000ch's light curve, for which extinction from new dust formation was a suggested cause (see Paper I for more detail).
+The observed peak aligns more with the expected time of the outburst based on the shorter period.
+The dip in the middle of the two main peaks is reminiscent of the dips seen during some eruptions in SN~2000ch's light curve, for which extinction from new dust formation was a suggested cause (see Paper I for more details).
 Alternatively, the dips might be artificial if they are the result of the combination of the different bands from different telescopes.